 Before we dive into the how-to, let’s talk about what you’ll need and the safety measures you should take.
 We don’t want you getting zapped, after all!

 Before any great adventure, you need your gear.
-Testing a capacitor is no exception.
+Testing an AC compressor capacitor is no exception.
 You’ll need a multimeter (that’s your trusty map), screwdrivers (your climbing gear), and safety gloves and goggles (your helmet and shield).
 Sounds like quite the quest, doesn’t it?

 Safety Measures Before Testing